How much does a Switchblade® cost?

 How do you retract the wings?

-To convert the vehicle into driving mode, one must find a safe place to swing the wings closed, then stop the motor and engage the parking brake.
-You then press the right rudder pedal to the floor, and push the drive mode button.
+To convert the vehicle into driving mode, one must find a safe place to swing the wings closed.
+With the parking brake engaged, you push the Ground Mode button to initiate the change.
 The wings unlock and the actuator automatically pulls the wings closed inside clamshell doors, into the belly of the vehicle.
+At this time, throttle control is shifted by a computer from the hand throttle between the seats to the gas pedal.

 How fast can the Switchblade go?